-Lift tickets: If you are on assignment, Whitefish Mountain Resort is happy to provide complimentary lift tickets.
+Lift tickets: If you are on assignment, we are happy to provide complimentary lift tickets.
 If you are not on assignment, or if your company will not allow you to accept comps, we can provide you tickets at a media rate of $40 US.
-Either way please call or email me to make the arrangements.
 Complimentary and discounted lift tickets are issued only to media directly responsible for writing or producing a piece.
-I will work to fulfill all requests however 48-hour advanced notice is needed in order to process your request.
+A 48-hour advanced notice is needed in order to process your request.

 Lodging: Depending on your assignment, availability and advanced notice, I may be able to assist you with complimentary or discounted lodging during your visit.

 Guidance: I am available before, during and after your visit to help you with the ideas you need to start and complete your assignment.

 Recent media coverage of the new Flower Point Chair Lift:

 Recent articles on the new Summit Weather Station on: